-- (a) if the party escaping is accused of, or sentenced for any crime liable to a punishment not exceeding two years' imprisonment, or if he is in lawful custody for any cause other than a crime, to imprisonment for a term from one to three months; - (b) if the party escaping is accused of, or sentenced for any crime liable to a punishment exceeding two years but not exceeding five years' imprisonment, to imprisonment for a term from four to six months; - (c) if the party escaping is accused of, or sentenced for any crime liable to a punishment exceeding five years' imprisonment, to imprisonment for a term from seven months to one year.
+Negligence or imprudence of person charged with the custody, etc., of person escaping.
+Amended by: XXI.1971.15; XLIX.1981.4. any cause other than a crime, to imprisonment for a term from one to three months;

+- (b) if the party escaping is accused of, or sentenced for any crime liable to a punishment exceeding two years but not exceeding five years' imprisonment, to imprisonment for a term from four to six months; - (c) if the party escaping is accused of, or sentenced for any crime liable to a punishment exceeding five years' imprisonment, to imprisonment for a term from seven months to one year.